 Love it or hate it, Xiaomi’s MIUI is one of the best custom Android skins out there.
 The custom skin comes with plenty of interesting features not found in AOSP and it’s even better with MIUI 11.
 However, the overall look is too colorful, and some people, like me, prefer the look of stock Android.
 Well, if you’re someone who owns a Xiaomi device running MIUI but would rather fancy the stock Android look, read on, as we discuss 12 of the best MIUI themes that you can install on your device to make it look like you’re running stock Android:

-Note: If you’re a Xiaomi user who wants to download any of the themes listed below, please open this article on your mobile device to directly be transferred to the official theme store.
+Note: If you’re using a Xiaomi device, please open this article on your mobile device to directly be transferred to the official Theme Store from the links.
 This will make your life much easier.